AAA screening: Guidance for the waiting times tracker report

-Waiting times are important in the current NHS abdominal aortic aneurysm screening programme (NAAASP) pathway standards.
-Waiting times standards have been monitored by the NAAASP team and screening quality assurance service (SQAS) teams since June 2013.
-This process has resulted in significant improvements in waiting times for patients to be seen at a vascular specialist appointment.
+Waiting times are important in the NHS abdominal aortic aneurysm screening programme pathway standards.
+Waiting times standards have been monitored since June 2013.
+This has resulted in significant improvements in waiting times for patients to be seen at a vascular specialist appointment.

-A quarterly report is produced within SMaRT (screening management and referral tracking) in order to monitor achievement of the standards and identify where improvements could be made.
-The report is populated by information entered by the screening providers relating to the assessments, surgery and delays.
-It is therefore important all providers enter information using consistent definitions.
+A quarterly report is produced within SMaRT (screening management and referral tracking) to monitor achievement of the standards and identify where improvements can be made.
+The report is populated by information entered by the screening providers relating to assessments, surgery and delays.
+It is important all providers enter information using consistent definitions.

-This guidance outlines how delays in being seen by a vascular specialist, and in receiving specialist treatment, should be categorised.
+This guidance outlines how to categorise delays in being seen by a vascular specialist and in receiving specialist treatment.
+Recording delay reasons for assessments and surgery is a mandatory requirement within the software.

 Further investigation